What Size Moving Trailer Do You Need for Your Move?

 • 6 ft. x 12 ft. cargo trailer: Holds up to 2,500 pounds and several rooms of furniture, including L-shaped couches, pianos, and more bulky items.
 May hold up to a two-bedroom home if you’re a minimalist.

 For homes with a lot of furniture and two to four bedrooms, you’ll need a full moving truck.
-Find a truck that meets your needs on our Best Moving Truck Rental Companies list.
+Find a truck that meets your needs with our Best Moving Truck Rental Companies list.

 Compare utility trailer sizes